webplatform/docs/css/data_types/angle/index.md

 ---
-title: angle
+title: <angle>
+readiness: 'Ready to Use'
+standardization_status: 'W3C Candidate Recommendation'
+summary: 'The &lt;angle&gt; CSS data type describes an amount of rotation; it is expressed with a number followed (without whitespace) by one of the recognized angle unit abbreviations.'
 tags:
   - Data
   - Type
   - CSS
-readiness: 'Ready to Use'
-standardization_status: 'W3C Candidate Recommendation'
-summary: 'The <angle> CSS data type describes an amount of rotation; it is expressed with a number followed (without whitespace) by one of the recognized angle unit abbreviations.'
 uri: 'css/data types/angle'

 ---
-# \<angle\>

-## Summary
+## <span>Summary</span>

-The \<angle\> CSS data type describes an amount of rotation; it is expressed with a number followed (without whitespace) by one of the recognized angle unit abbreviations.
+The &lt;angle&gt; CSS data type describes an amount of rotation; it is expressed with a number followed (without whitespace) by one of the recognized angle unit abbreviations.

  Four angle units are available: